-Durable Medical Equipment and supplies ordered by a health care provider for everyday or extended use.
-Coverage for DME may include: oxygen equipment, wheelchairs, crutches or blood Equipment (DME)
+Equipment and supplies ordered by a health care provider for everyday or extended use.
+Coverage for DME may include: oxygen equipment, wheelchairs, crutches or blood testing ondition right away to avoid severe harm.

-testing strips for diabetics.
-See page 34.

-Emergency Medical An illness, injury, symptom or condition so serious that a reasonable person would seek Condition care right away to avoid severe harm.
 See also page 48.

+Emergency Medical Condition

+An illness, injury, symptom or condition so serious that a reasonable person would seek care